sten-henriksson/pwTwitch/log.md

 # 04-18
 transported all to firefox and use link to verify account. inspect selector to get path to element quick.

+# 04-19
+fixed promt to make capatcha and exit smoother setup proxies from proxiefish and worked without problems and kept session. live test with twitch dashboard worked as intended and conted as viewer

+# 04-20
+    viewingimg that show username as png to confirm their watching and what their watching.
+Error img show with name and not "ass" as name